 On the latest episode of Today’s Top Leaders, Jerry Rudisin shares the valuable lessons he’s learned as the CEO of four startup companies and how those lessons can impact your future as a tech leader.

 Jerry Rudisin is the CEO and a co-founder of Backdrop Health, Inc., a digital health company launched in Salt Lake City in 2020.
-Backdrop has created a breakthrough in precise, actionable medical outcome predictions from a new way of computing modern electronic medical records.
+The backdrop has created a breakthrough in precise, actionable medical outcome predictions from a new way of computing modern electronic medical records.
 Backdrop’s solution is intended for pharmaceutical companies that want to accelerate their clinical trials, front-line health care providers, and insurers and payers.
 It can improve the health of hundreds of millions and cut the cost of health care.

 Jerry is also an Entrepreneur-in-Residence at The University of Utah.
 He has been focused since mid-2017 on life sciences, an area of world-class innovation from The U, The U Hospitals, and the associated Huntsman Cancer Institute.